Updated on by Kate Gordon

 A low-code platform, on the other hand, provides a development environment which can create app software through graphical user interfaces and configuration.

 Low-code is a family of tools that creates complete applications visually using a visual interface (such as drag-and-drop functionality), rather than writing thousands of lines of complex code.
 To use a low-code development program, you don’t need to be an experienced developer.

 Instead, it is possible to create applications using a visual user interface in combination with model-driven logic.
 This visual user interface enables repeatable tasks thanks to drag-and-drop functionality.

 Such platforms can produce entirely operational applications, or require additional coding for specific situations.

 Using a low-code SaaS platform, business users and IT can collaborate on building applications with modern user interfaces, integrations, data, workflows and business logic, to deliver business results in record time.
 Low-code platforms can also lower the initial cost of setup, training, deployment and maintenance.

 Flexibility vs. speed, repeatability and scalability

-While coding is a much more customisable way of working, there’s a trade-off in terms of developer resource.
-Low-code development platforms reduce the amount of traditional hand coding, enabling accelerated delivery of business applications.
+While coding is a much more customisable way of working, there’s a trade-off in terms of developer resources.
+Low-code development platforms reduce the amount of traditional hand-coding, enabling accelerated delivery of business applications.
 It enables a wider range of people within an organisation to contribute to the application’s development.
 Not just those with formal programming skills.

 By opening up the option for app integrations to a wider audience, you can have people who understand the business side of things getting involved directly, rather than just developers.